awsdocs/aws-iot-docs/developerguide/detect-behaviors.md

 # Behaviors<a name="detect-behaviors"></a>

 A Security Profile contains a set of behaviors\.
 Each behavior contains a metric that specifies the normal behavior for a group of devices or for all devices in your account\.
 Behaviors fall into two categories: Rules Detect behaviors and ML Detect behaviors\.
-With Rules Detect behaviors, you define how your devices should behave whereas ML Detect uses historical device data to define how your devices should behave\.
+With Rules Detect behaviors, you define how your devices should behave whereas ML Detect uses ML models built on historical device data to evaluate how your devices should behave\.

-See [Cloud\-side metrics](detect-cloud-side-metrics.md), [Device\-side metrics](detect-device-side-metrics.md) and [CreateSecurityProfile](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateSecurityProfile.html) for more information\.
+A Security Profile can be one of two threshold types: **ML** or **Rule\-based**\.
+ML Security Profiles automatically detect device\-level operational and security anomalies across your fleet by learning from past data\.
+Rule\-based Security Profiles require that you manually set static rules to monitor your device behaviors\.

 The following describes some of the fields that are used in the definition of a `behavior`:Common to Rules Detect and ML Detect